OSCOSS/AR-Annotator/README.md

  This folder lists the proposed queries to evaluate usefullness of the semantic annotation of the articles done in the related paper.

   ## Source Code
-  The core source code that is later used in module in Fidus Writer.
+  The source code that is reflected by the paper.

+## First Use case :
+An  extension for Fidus Writer is created based on the current code.
+The developed extension can be accessed in this github repository via https://github.com/fiduswriter/fiduswriter-htmlrdfa.